tshiven/Caching-Random-Variate/doc/source/overview.rst

    - It may contain errors, inefficiencies, or incomplete features.
    - It has not been tested for production use or under real-world workloads.

+   | Users should take appropriate precautions when using this library.
+   | Please report questions and errors at https://github.com/probsys/librvg/issues/

 Purpose
 -------